 It is impossible not to be touched by the ancient beauty and spiritual significance of Australia’s Red Centre.

 Watching Uluru shed its dark cloak and glow in the first light of dawn, discovering natural medicines with the Luritja people near Kings Canyon and finding the Garden of Eden in the middle of a desert are just some of the ways you can experience this vast and surprisingly diverse part of Australia.
-From marveling at the world’s most famous rock at Uluru-Kata Tjuta National Park to strolling through an internationally acclaimed art work and dining at linen-napped tables surrounded by stars, here are nine incredible ways to immerse yourself in the magnificence of the Red Centre in style.
+From marveling at the world’s most famous rock at Uluru-Kata Tjuta National Park to strolling through an internationally acclaimed art work and dining at linen-napped tables surrounded by stars, here are eight incredible ways to immerse yourself in the magnificence of the Red Centre in style with Intrepid Premium.

 Field of Light was originally conceived as a pop-up art installation by British artist Bruce Munro.
 Since its debut in 2018, it has been extended indefinitely due to its overwhelming popularity.
 The installation is called Tili Wiru Tjuta Nyakutjaku by the Anangu people, which means ‘looking at lots of beautiful lights’ in the local Pitjantjatjara language.
 Consisting of 50,000 hand-blown light bulbs interconnected with fibre optic cables, this stunning masterpiece slowly pulses and changes colour.
 Stroll along the trails which travel through this massive installation after enjoying a special dinner under the stars.